 The April 2013, Watchtower Magazine carries an article with the scriptural title: “Make Sure of the More Important Things,” which tangentially invokes the vision of Ezekiel regarding the extraterrestrial chariot – the intent being, to impress upon Jehovah’s Witnesses the reality of the existence of “the invisible part of Jehovah’s organization.”

-When Ezekiel was originally commissioned by Jehovah to serve as a watchman the city of Jerusalem was the only place on the entire earth where God had attached his holy name.
-Originally, through Moses God had organized a system of worship centered around a portable tabernacle, and later a magnificent stone temple built upon the highest pinnacle of Jerusalem, where Jehovah decreed he would establish his earthly presence.
-God even miraculously caused his invisible presence to be manifested within the Most Holy compartment in the phenomena called the Shekinah light.
-You might say that the temple and priests and the Jews who worshipped in Jerusalem made up the visible part of Jehovah’s organization.
+When Ezekiel was originally commissioned by Jehovah to serve as a watchman, the city of Jerusalem was the only place on the entire earth where God had attached his holy name.
+Originally, through Moses, God had organized a system of worship centered around a portable tabernacle and later a magnificent stone temple built upon the highest pinnacle of Jerusalem, where Jehovah decreed he would establish his earthly presence.
+God even miraculously caused his invisible presence to manifest within the Most Holy compartment in the Shekinah light phenomena.
+You might say that the temple priests and the Jews who worshipped in Jerusalem made up the visible part of Jehovah’s organization.

 Born into a priestly family in Judea, Ezekiel, whose name means “God strengthens,” would have served at the temple in Jerusalem had he not been taken into exile to Babylon, along with King Jehoiachin and others of the upper class.
 It was there in Babylon, by the river Chebar, where Ezekiel saw in vision the awesome, heavenly chariot as it emerged from the roiling, fiery storm clouds to the north.